Our goal: end new HIV cases in the UK by 2030

 Together with our partners ViiV Healthcare, Gilead Sciences and Fast-Track Cities, we are working on a pilot to make PrEP more available in England.
 This will ensure that everyone at risk of getting HIV can easily access this important prevention method, helping to reduce new HIV cases and protect vulnerable communities.

-Ensuring people stay on HIV treatment
+Ensuring People Stay on HIV Treatment

-It is estimated there could be as many as 14,000 people living with HIV who have stopped their HIV care and treatment.
+It is estimated there could be as many as 11,000 people living with HIV who have stopped their HIV care and treatment.
 This not only puts lives at risk and makes it harder to stop new cases but also costs the NHS tens of millions of pounds in treatment costs.
 Our Social Impact Bond successfully reconnected 256 people who had dropped out of care back on treatment.
 We are committed to working with the private sector, government and civil society partners to find new approaches and entry points to ensure anyone with HIV is brought back into and stays in care.

-Advocating For A Comprehensive HIV Action Plan
+Advocating for a Comprehensive HIV Action Plan

 With the National AIDS Trust and the Terrence Higgins Trust, we are urging the UK Government to produce an ambitious refresh of its HIV Action Plan to help us meet the goal of ending new cases of HIV in the UK by 2030.
 This plan needs to focus on increasing HIV testing, making PrEP more accessible, especially to the most at-risk communities, and improving connection to and retention in HIV care.
+Read our latest report: Getting on track: Becoming the first country to end new HIV cases by 2030.